microsoft/AzureTrailblazerAcademy/month6/labs/lab_intelligent_bot/README.md

     ![The Output window is set to show output from Build.
 Output indicates it is updating files, and that Publish Succeeded.](images/vs-publish-function-output.png "Output window")

     > **Note**: If you receive an error in the Output window, as a result of the publish process failing (The target "MSDeployPublish" does not exist in the project), expand the Properties folder within the Visual Studio project, then delete the PublishProfiles folder.

-7. Repeat steps 1-5 to publish.
+Then repeat steps 1-5 to publish.

 ### Task 3: Publish the ChatWebApp